How To Tell If It's Silverfish In Your Fort Worth Home

 Additionally, centipedes tend to scurry away, and these pests are fast and aggressive compared to the more timid millipede.
 Millipedes, when under threat, will roll up into a defensive ball, relying on their tough exterior to stay safe.

-You might think you can count the legs to determine the pest, but the leg count for these pests overlap.
+You might think you can count the legs to determine the pest, but the leg count for these pests overlaps.
 Centipedes have anywhere from 30-354 legs; millipedes, by contrast, have between 24-750.
 Clearly, there’s a lot of overlap, and these pests move too fast to count their legs anyway.
 Rather, look at their leg position and how they respond to your presence nearby.

 Despite being monstrous insects, these centipedes and millipedes are not dangerous.
 They are mostly nuisance pests, meaning they cause discomfort but will not harm your home or health.
 Still, some homeowners can be psychologically disturbed by a large amount of centipede or millipede problems, so it is best to avoid them.

-Centipedes are both carnivorous and venomous, and feed on other insects.
+Centipedes are both carnivorous and venomous and feed on other insects.
 However, don’t let those words scare you – a centipede’s venom will not harm you.
 Millipedes don’t cause health issues either, although coming into contact with them can leave a mild rash on the skin.

 Additionally, millipedes can be smelly, emitting an odorous fluid that can irritate the eyes and nose.
 Finally, millipedes can cause damage to your garden and plant life, chewing through flowers and laying eggs under leaves.